What is the Affordable Care Act?

 Why does it matter?

 Medicaid is the single largest source of health coverage in the United States.
-It is a joint program on both the federal and state level that provides health coverage for over 85.2 million people in the US.
+It is a joint program on both the federal and state levels that provides health coverage for over 85.2 million people in the US.
 There are certain groups of individuals mandated by the federal government that states must cover.
 However, states also have the option to cover additional groups of people.
 This is called expanding Medicaid coverage.

 The ACA created the opportunity for states to expand Medicaid to cover children, nearly all low-income US citizens under age 65, and adults with income at or below 133% of the federal poverty line.